10 Celebrities Who Support Native American Rights

 1. Leonardo DiCaprio

 DiCaprio, who played the lead role as a fur trapper in The Revenant, concluded his speech by saying: “It is time we recognise your history and protect your indigenous lands from corporate interests and people who are out there to exploit them.
 It is time that we heard your voice and protected this planet for future generations.”
-It was a great speech, but unfortunately the film The Revenant continued to stereotypically depict Native Americans as little more than violent peoples….
+It was a great speech, sure.
+But unfortunately the film The Revenant continued to stereotypically depict Native Americans as little more than violent peoples.
+So, hmm.

 2. Channing Tatum